Code

 **Comments.** Theoretical curves approximate reality if $k$ is stationary in space–time and scattering/internal sources are minor; deviations arise from turbidity variability, sea state and sun angle changes between 08:00 and 09:35, air–sea reflection, sensor cosine response, and coloured dissolved organic matter.

-# Q5 — Photosynthetic Rate (10 marks)
+# Q5 — Photosynthetic Rate (10 Marks)

 Leaf absorbs **10 μmol photons m⁻² s⁻¹**; quantum yield $=0.05\ \text{mol CO}_2\ \text{per mol photons}$.